 But then there’s that thing called the second shot.

 With a 3-wood in hand, Deb lined up, wiggled her hips and swung really, really hard.
 The clubhead hit the ground 3 inches behind the ball.
 The ball rolled 10 yards.
-The divot landed farther than the ball.
+The divot flew 15.

 Her frustration was palpable.
 She tried to breathe, but Mary and I could see she was going to blow…. and she did.
 Like an ancient Greek discus hurler, she made a complete circle with her body, arms outstretched, and heaved the club almost 40 yards.